DavidVujic/sente-with-reagent-and-re-frame/README.md

 ## Example code

-This repo contain example code combining the `sente` realtime communication library with `Reagent` and `re-frame`.
+This repo contain example code combining the `sente` realtime communication library

+with `Reagent` and `re-frame`.

+The code is based on [the examples section](https://github.com/ptaoussanis/sente/#example-projects) in the `sente` repository.

 ### Client
 #### ClojureScript, Reagent, re-frame and sente